nasa/LHASA/README.md

 ## What's new

+2023-6-29 Replaced the post-fire debris flow model, which had stopped working due to changes to the Google Earth Engine API.

 2023-3-2 Replaced land mask with a file based on the MOD44W global water mask.
 This is combined with the existing mask from SMAP L4.
 To use the new mask file, users should download [static.zip](https://gpm.nasa.gov/sites/default/files/data/landslides/static.zip) again.

 ## LHASA 2.0